-- Level Editor: You can make Pushmos (and Crashmos) and share them with a QR code!
+- Level Editor: You can make Pushmos (and Crashmos and Stretchmos) and share them with a QR code!
 For those less artistically-inclined, Pushmo and Crashmo include a "copy from Papa Blox" option that includes pre-made puzzles which the player can make into playable stages, though they often require the addition of goals or gadgets.

-- Market-Based Title: In the US, the games are called Pushmo, Crashmo and Pushmo World, while in PAL regions, the games are called Pullblox, Fallblox and Pullblox World.
+- Market-Based Title: In the US, the games are called Pushmo, Crashmo, Pushmo World, and Stretchmo; while in PAL regions, the games are called Pullblox, Fallblox, Pullblox World, and Fullblox.

 - Meaningful Name: The titular puzzles were invented by a kindly old man named "Papa Blox".
 In fact, the puzzles are even named after him in the PAL versions of the gamesnote .